luxor451/Project-TCS1/README.md

-This is the project for the lab sessions of the TCS1-IN Algorithms & Programming course.
+This is the project for the lab sessions of the TCS1-IN Algorithms & Programming course (Rust track).
 The project is updated before each lab session.

 Solutions for selected exercises of session `MXX` will be given in the